 · ISO/OSI Protocols.
 The International Organization for Standardization Open Systems, Interconnect Protocols, a system of protocols that may someday replace the internet Protocol.

-· Inter NIC.
+· Intel NIC.
 The Internet Network Information Center, this NIC, run by the National Science Foundation, provides various administrative services for the internet.

 · Know bot.
 A program that can search the Internet for requested information.
 Know bots are in an experimental stage.